everysportmediagroup/everysport-api-documentation/endpoints/GET_leagues_id_standings.md

 ### Group object
 A Group object has the following data:
-* name - the name of the group, string
+* labels - an ordered array of objects containing type and name
 * standings - a list of Standings objects

 ### Standings object
 A Standings object has the following data:
 * team - a Team Object in short format
-* stats - a Team Stats Object
+* stats - an array of Team Stats Object

 ## Examples

 ### NHL

 	{
 	credits: {...} ,
-  	groups: [
+  	groups: [ //some comment
   		  {
   		    'labels:' [ {'type' : 'conference', 'name' : 'Western Conference' }, {'type' : division', 'name' : 'Central Division' }],
   		    'standings' : [